SkylarLK9998/ScreamListener/README.md

 # ScreamListener
 An anti-suicide project conceived and built at Open Hack SF18

+This project is mostly theoretical work and planning

 ScreamListener is a network for persons considering suicide and those who want to help^(see note)